hornvale/hornvale/internal/world/README.md

 The initial vertex is always generated at (0, 0).
 It is given a seed value, a **Region Seed**, equal to that of the World Seed.

-We expand outward, adding new vertices, using a discretized version of Bridson's algorithm.

-We connect the vertices into a minimum spanning tree using Prim's algorithm, which seems to be well-suited to incremental growth.

-Then we can randomly add cycles to ease navigation and enable player choice.
-This is done by adding a random number of edges to the graph.

-This algorithm can easily generate more regions than anyone could explore, but we can modify these algorithms to expand incrementally in the direction of exploration.